Pioneering Spirit

-Pioneering Spirit (formerly Pieter Schelte) is a split hull crane vessel owned by the Switzerland-based Allseas Group designed for the single-lift installation and removal of large oil and gas platforms, and pipelines.
+Pioneering Spirit, formerly Pieter Schelte, is a split hull crane vessel owned by Allseas designed for the single-lift installation and removal of large oil and gas platforms, and pipelines.
 The 382 m, 124 m vessel is the world's largest vessel by gross tonnage, the heaviest vehicle ever made and since September 2021 also the largest floating sheerleg in the world.
-It was built in South Korea by Daewoo Shipbuilding & Marine Engineering (now Hanwha Ocean) in 2013 at a cost of €2.6 billion.
+It was built in South Korea by Daewoo Shipbuilding & Marine Engineering in 2013 at a cost of €2.6 billion.
 It commenced offshore operations in August 2016.

 Development

 The initial concept, by Allseas technical director W.P.
 Kaldenbach, was of a vessel capable of lifting entire platforms, and in 1987 Allseas declared its intention to build it.
 The initial idea featured two rigidly connected, self-propelled supertankers, with a large slot at the bows enabling it to install platform topsides in one piece.
 Early designs featured a flotation and ballasting system and active motion compensation system to facilitate a controlled transfer of a topsides' weight from the vessel to a platform substructure.
-Allseas developed the original idea to include steel jacket installation, jackets and topsides removal and rigid pipelay capabilities.
+Allseas developed the original idea to include steel jacket installation, jackets and topsides removal, and rigid pipelay capabilities.

 The emphasis switched from the conversion of two existing tankers to a new-build hull in 2004, though retaining the catamaran concept.
 The decision was prompted by a lack of suitable vessels to convert, the lower costs associated with a new-build, and the need to house sophisticated equipment – such as a dynamic positioning system – in the hull.

 In 2007, twenty years after the idea was first conceived, Allseas announced plans to build the Pieter Schelte, a twin-hulled platform installation / decommissioning and pipelay vessel.
 Named after the offshore pioneer Pieter Schelte Heerema, the father of Allseas' owner Edward Heerema, the design featured a lifting system at its bows for lifting platform topsides up to 48000 t and a lifting system at its stern for lifting steel jackets up to 25000 t.
 The design also included pipelay equipment to handle pipe diameters ranging from 6–68 in at water depths exceeding 4000 m.